19681602A/Ecommerce-Template/WINDSURF_NEXTJS_PROMPT.md

-# Windsurf Cascade Prompt: Spensit E-Commerce Template (Next.js 15 / React 19)
+# Windsurf Cascade Prompt for You to run if you would like to build a new project from scratch instead of using the Spensit Framework:

 Paste this entire file as your first message to Windsurf Cascade in a new, empty project folder.
 The Spensit API reference documentation is attached alongside this prompt - refer to it for all